Santos Farm Conservation ProjectProtect One of the Largest Working Farms in Westport

 - WLCT has received a $2.5 million lead gift

-- The Town of Westport has approved a grant of $500,000 from the Agricultural/Open Space Preservation Trust Fund
+- The Town of Westport has approved a $500,000 grant from the Agricultural/Open Space Preservation Trust Fund and a $500,000 grant from the Community Preservation Fund.

 - WLCT has applied for a $200,000 State grant